danyloid/tcs.publisher-catalogue/README.md

 This README outlines the details of collaborating on this Ember application.

-This is a showcase application demonstrating simple book catalogue management tool built with Ember.js
+This is a showcase application demonstrating simple authors/books management app built with Ember.js
-*

 ## Prerequisites